chooomedia/gridCards/README.md

 No Bootstrap, Material Design or anything equal other CC - Fully re-usable - <a href="http://paypal.me/choooomedia/" target="_blank">donate me - i am a digital nomad</a>

-Design & UI by chooomedia
+Design & UI by Chris M. chooomedia
-Powered by DBI Analytics GmbH